pdm-project/pdm/docs/docs/advanced.md

 ```

 Note that `PDM_IGNORE_SAVED_PYTHON` should be set so that PDM can pick up the Python in the virtualenv correctly.
 Also make sure `pdm` is available in the `PATH`.
+Before running nox, you should also `pdm config use_venv true` to enable venv reusing.

 ## Use PDM in Continuous Integration